oniani/Algorithms/README.md

-# Algorithms
+# Purity

-This repository has the implementations of various algorithms and data structures which range from basic to advanced and all are implemented in [Haskell](https://www.haskell.org/).
+This repository has the implementations of various algorithms and data structures for the everyday use.
+Everything is implemented in [Haskell](https://www.haskell.org/).
 Obviously, most, if not all, algorithms and data structures use recursion in some way.
-As of now, the primary goal of the repository is to have a curated list of high-performance implementations of the well-known and lesser-known algorithms and data structures.
+The primary goal of the repository is to have a collection of high-performance and, preferably, minimal implementations algorithms and data structures.

 ### Why Haskell?
-Haskell allows us to embrace the beautiful ideas of function reusability and complexity creation.
+Haskell allows us to embrace the beautiful ideas of function reusability and complexity management.
 In other words, functions can be treated as variables which opens up a whole new world of algorithms and data structures.
-By treating the functions as the first class citizens, Haskell evangelizes the idea of breaking down a problem into simple steps and dealing with the smaller sub-problems making the problem-solving a lot more efficient.
+By treating the functions as the first class citizens, Haskell evangelizes the idea of breaking down a problem into simple steps and dealing with the smaller subproblems making the problem-solving a lot more efficient.
 Besides, its lazy evaluation makes the algorithms extremely fast by not computing the values which are not going to be used.

 ## Current implementations